-Over time you probably have a lot of unused images that take up disk space.
-This can cause performance issues in various places, even when taking backups of your site.
+Over time you probably have unused images that are taking up disk space on your server.
+This can cause performance issues in various places, even just when taking backups of your site.

 I recommend using the Media Cleaner plugin.
-This helps clean up your Media Library from the media entries (and files) which aren’t used on your WordPress site.
+This helps clean up your media library from the entries (and files) which aren’t used on your WordPress site.
 Make sure to take a backup before running this.

-Another thing to watch out for is if you’ve migrated from one image optimization plugin to another in the past.
-The reason is that some use different file extensions.
+Another thing to watch out for is if you’ve previously migrated from one image optimization plugin to another.
+Some use different file extensions.
 For example, if you migrated over from Imagify to ShortPixel, you might have leftover images with a

 .png.webp extensions sitting in your site’s uploads folder.
-This can easily account for hundreds if not thousands of extra images.
+This can easily account for hundreds if not thousands of additional images.